The Conservative Organizational Entrepreneur

 Don’t worry much about criticism.
 The news media and your opponents are not your constituency.

 Your primary constituency is your donor base.
-Being attacked unfairly by liberal media, liberal politicians and liberal organizations can sometimes even help you with your donors.
-You're fighting their fight with and for them.
-You can contact them directly and avoid the filters of the liberal media.
-They may support you more generously because of your enemies' attacks.
+Being attacked unfairly by leftist media, politicians, and organizations can sometimes even help you with your donors.
+You’re fighting their fight beside and for them.
+You can contact them directly and avoid the filters of the leftist media.
+They may support you more generously because of your enemies’ attacks.